Preggo Gals' Guide to Dealing with Gallstones

 Open CholecystectomyTraditional open surgery to remove the gallbladder (used rarely in pregnancy).

-Handling stones in the gallbladder without surgery means making some lifestyle changes:
+Managing them without surgery means making some lifestyle adjustments.

-• Watch your diet: Eating less fatty stuff eases the pressure on your gallbladder.
+• Watch your diet: Eating less fatty stuff eases the pressure on it.

-• Stay hydrated: It helps your digestion and can prevent stone troubles.
+• Stay hydrated: It helps with digestion and can prevent those troubles.

 • Take pain meds: If your doc gives the green light, they can help with the discomfort.